stchris/passage/README.md

 ## Walkthrough

-`passage` creates a storage folder, whose current default depends on the OS family, for a given username `user`:
+`passage` creates an age-encrypted storage file, whose current default location depends on the OS family, for a given username `user`:

-    Linux: `/home/user/.local/share/passage/`
+    Linux: `/home/user/.local/share/passage/entries.toml.age`
-    mac OS: `/Users/user/Library/Application Support/`
+    mac OS: `/Users/user/Library/Application Support/entries.toml.age`
-    Windows: `C:\Users\user\AppData\Roaming\passage\data`
+    Windows: `C:\Users\user\AppData\Roaming\passage\data\entries.toml.age`

-You can create this folder by running `passage init` once.
+You can create this file by running `passage init` once.
 Check the path to the storage folder at any time with `passage info`:

 ```
 $ passage info
-Storage folder: /home/chris/.local/share/passage/entries
+Storage folder: /home/chris/.local/share/passage/entries.toml.age
 ```

 Now let's create a new entry with `$ passage new`:

 ```
+Passphrase:
-Entry: email
+New Entry: email
 Password for email:
-Passphrase:
 ```

 So here we are prompted for three things:

+* `Passphrase` is the secret we want to encrypt the password with
-* `Entry` is the name of the entry we want to create
+* `New Entry` is the name of the entry we want to create
 * `Password for <entry>` is the password we want to store
-* `passphrase` is the secret we want to encrypt the password with

 Now `passage list` should show one entry (`email`) and we can decrypt this with either: